fxamacker/cbor/README.md

 * __Stable requirements__ – will always support Go v1.12 (unless there's compelling reason).
 * __Passed fuzzing__ – v1.3.4 passed 370+ million execs in coverage-guided fuzzing when it was released.

-Each commit passes hundreds of unit tests (including subtests).
-Each release also passes fuzz tests using over 1,000 CBOR files (corpus).
+Each commit passes 145+ unit tests (plus many more subtests).
+Each release also passes 250+ million execs in coverage-guided fuzzing using 1,000+ CBOR files (corpus).
 See [Fuzzing and Code Coverage](#fuzzing-and-code-coverage).

 Recent activity:

 * [x] [Release v1.2](https://github.com/fxamacker/cbor/releases) -- add RawMessage type, Marshaler and Unmarshaler interfaces.
 * [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- faster encoding and decoding.
-* [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- add struct to/from CBOR array (`toarray` struct tag) for more compact data.
+* [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- add `toarray` struct tag to simplify using CBOR arrays.
-* [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- add struct to/from CBOR map with int keys (`keyasint` struct tag).
-Simplifies using COSE, etc.
+* [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- add `keyasint` struct tag to simplify using CBOR maps with int keys.
 * [x] [Release v1.3.4](https://github.com/fxamacker/cbor/releases) -- (latest) bugfixes and refactoring.
 Limit nested levels to 32 for arrays, maps, tags.

-Coming soon: [Milestone v2.0](https://github.com/fxamacker/cbor/milestone/3) with support for CBOR tags (major type 6) and more encoding modes.
+Coming soon: support for CBOR tags (major type 6) and new encoding option to shrink floats.
+After that, options for handling duplicate map keys.

 ## Design Goals
 This library is designed to be a generic CBOR encoder and decoder.
-It was initially created for my [WebAuthn (FIDO2) server library](https://github.com/fxamacker/webauthn), because existing CBOR libraries (in Go) didn't meet certain criteria in 2019.
+It was initially created for a [WebAuthn (FIDO2) server library](https://github.com/fxamacker/webauthn), because existing CBOR libraries (in Go) didn't meet certain criteria in 2019.

 This library is designed to be: